We care for our students

 Before Arrival

 Before Arrival: During enrolment, we will ask for important information about all our students before they arrive, to help us care for them while they are here.
-We will also provide you with important travel information. *If booking through an agent or school, your enrolment will be managed by them.
-Direct bookings will be managed by London House.
-Information that we will need includes;
+We will also provide you with important travel information.

 Student details: name, age, passport details, gender and contact details of parent or guardian / person to contact in an emergency